tm-security/tools/README.md

 ```

 ## How to Use
-I would then use [wwwtree](https://github.com/t3l3machus/wwwtree) to quickly host the files like this:
+I used [wwwtree](https://github.com/t3l3machus/wwwtree) to quickly host the files like this:
 ```bash
 ┌──(kali㉿kali)-[/opt/tools]
 └─$ ./wwwtree.py -r /opt/tools -i eth0 -q